GMOD/Apollo/docs/Refactor.md

 - The highlight doing both top and bottom (temporarily)
 - Creating new insertions and deletions (temporarily)

+Some caveats

+- Right clicking takes awhile on Firefox on the sequence track
+- The right clicking mechanism is based on track_ID which could technically change if someone edited the trackLabel on the sequence track

 Future:

 - Simple highlighting bases when we have insertion or deletion
-- Remove “login” code from annottrack, place in main plugin or different module
+- Remove "login" code from annottrack, place in main plugin or different module
 - Remove information editor code from annottrack, place in new module